wp-plugins/watu/readme.txt

 == Changelog ==

+= Changes in 2.1 =
+- Displaying "Question X of Y" so the user knows where they are
+- Fixing incompatibility with Paid Membership PRO
+- Shortcodes on the final screen
+- Starting API (Not yet documented)
+- Code fixes and improvements

 = Changes in 2.0 =
 - Required questions (optional)
 - A list of users who took an exam along with their results